Pedagogical Consultation

-A mainstay of the DTEI, teaching consultation is available to all faculty, lecturers, and TAs at UCI.
+A mainstay of the DTEI, teaching consultations are available to all faculty, lecturers, and TAs at UCI.
 Instructors at all levels and with a wide range of teaching evaluations come for consultation, and for a variety of reasons.
 Most come because they want to help to improve their students’ learning, not because they are poor teachers (although instructors who are struggling do come for services).
-Some come because the strategies and tools they’d been using very successfully are suddenly not as successful as before, perhaps because the audience has changed.
-Some are interested in learning about new evidence-based and “best” practices for teaching and learning, and some are curious about new digital, instructional tools.
+Some come because the strategies and tools they’ve been using very successfully are suddenly not as successful as before, perhaps because the audience has changed.
+Some are interested in learning about new evidence-based and “best” practices for teaching and learning, and some are curious about new digital instructional tools.

 Group meeting